Inspired by digital audio meters.

 The font seen on the album cover of "Redline" by Wolfgang Gartner.

 EDIT: The font has been found!
-It's "Edit Undo Line BRK" by Ænigma Fonts.
+It's "Edit Undo Line BRK" by Ænigma Fonts, a font also used in some Analog Horror series.

 A vertical take on Morse code.
 These glyphs are read left-to-right from the bottom up and spaced so that 1 pixel = 1 unit of time, whether moving horizontally or vertically.
 Letters have 3 spaces between them and words have 7 spaces.